 This “brass-tacks” approach misses the heart of a story with that kind of intention.
 Different intentions call for different methods.

 For example, with my first novel (Join My Cult!), I was writing about the plunge into the subconscious that can occur with some adolescents.
 The entire story, (if you want to call it a story), is centered around that painfully vital, melodramatic and sometimes even terrifying feeling of not belonging, of perceiving a world that no one but your closest friends seem to see.
 It’s about that, and not what happened at the beginning or end of the story.
 Those events are just like the glue holding together this odd collage of mental artifacts.
 If you are telling a story that focuses on the internal, rather than the external, then a clear sense of theme and character psychology becomes even more essential, because there’s nothing else there to move it forward.
 Most of the content amounts to the deranged ramblings of the characters themselves, whether it is posed in first or third person.

-With my second attempt, (Fallen Nation: Babylon Burning - which is presently off Amazon as I'm completely overhauling the project), you have many of the same characters rising out of that state and coming into their own and going out into the world, if in their own bizarre, rockstar-messiah kind of way.
+With my second novel in this vein, (Fallen Nation: Babylon Burning and its updated version, Fallen Nation: Party At The World's End) you have many of the same characters rising out of that state and coming into their own and going out into the world, if in their own bizarre, rockstar-messiah kind of way.

 Every book you write should in this sense be your first.
 Each theme, each grouping of characters, each intention demands a completely different execution.
 Different characters demand a different use of the language, and a unique means of exploring the story.
 Consequently you have a different writing style that is going to arise in the process of bringing that to life.
 You have to re-discover and re-interpret your voice and your approach to writing, which is why it’s so damn hard to give a step by step process for how to write a novel.